jmmorato/openddsharp/Documentation/articles/topic_definition_module.md

 ```

 The `DomainParticipant` also maintains default `TopicQos` values for newly created topics.
 These can be read and
 updated via `GetDefaultTopicQos` and `SetDefaultTopicQos`.
-The special value `TOPIC_QOS_DEFAULT` (equivalent to
+Changing the default QoS does not affect existing topics,
-the current factory defaults) can be passed to `CreateTopic` to explicitly request the current defaults:
+but subsequent `CreateTopic` calls that do not:

 ```csharp
 // Retrieve the current default Topic QoS